datalayer/jupyter-ai-agents/README.md

 ## Concepts

-Deployment modes:

-- `In-Kernel`.
-- `Out-Kernel`.

-Interaction modes:
+**Deployment Modes**

+- `In-Kernel`: When installed in the kernels, the agent can be requested directly.
+This is not the recommended way and should be used only for development purposes.
+- `Out-Kernel Stateless`: A CLI for example, with that option it is not possible to leverage the `model memory`, meaning that the agent is stateless and does not remember previous history.
+- `Out-Kernel Statefull`: A separated process that is requested via e.g. REST endpoints, being able to leverage the `model memory` features.

+**Interaction Modes**

 - `Ask`.
 - `Listen`.

-Available Agents:
+**Available Agents**

 - `Prompt`.
 - `ErrorExplain`.

+**Model Providers**

-Model Providers: Jupyter AI Agent currently supports models from Azure OpenAI, read the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai) to get the needed credentials.
+Jupyter AI Agent currently supports models from Azure OpenAI, read the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai) to get the needed credentials.

-Build your own agent: TBD
+**Build your own agent**

+TBD

 ## Usage